Group5github/Group5.github.io/README.md

 ![image of station traffic percent](./images/stations.percentTraffic.png)

-> We establish that stations `ON0115`, `ON0116` and `ON0140` contribute the highest volume of traffic in the province.
+> We established that stations `ON0115`, `ON0116` and `ON0140` contribute the highest volume of traffic in the province.

 ### Station with high auto volume